msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 > "A device group is a collection of devices with the same features, allowing users to manage and control a large number of devices as a whole.
 For example, turn devices on or off, and create scheduled tasks."

 - All devices in a group must belong to the same space
-- A group inherits only few instructions (but not the  _status_) DPs (and not _code_) from devices to define the group's properties.
+- A group inherits only a few instructions (but not the  _status_) DPs (and not _code_) from devices to define the group's properties.
 - A group is, in OOP terms, like a 'derived device': a collection of devices of the same type.
-Like a device, a group is shown on the main page, the users can send manually few commands and a group offers basic time scheduling.
+Like a device, a group is shown on the main page, the users can send manually some commands and a group offers basic time scheduling.
 - But a Tuya 'group' IS NOT functionally equivalent to a device: Groups have their own API for set/get properties (`Query Group Properties`, `Send Group Properties`); a group cannot be used in _smart scenes_ neither in conditions nor in actions.
+Groups of groups are not allowed.
 This greatly limits the usefulness of groups.
 - Limits: 50  groups per space, 100 devices per group.

 > **TuyaDAEMON** offers users a complete [OO recursive paradigm](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#oo-devices) for devices, with all patterns: _composition, aggregation, use_ and instruction _inheritance, override_, at the cost of creating some 'shares'.
 In TuyaDAEMON, any derived device IS a device.